xyaman/chip8/readme.md

 ## [WIP] Chip8 emulator written in Zig

-It uses SDL as graphics backend.
-Made for learning purposes.
+It doesn't use a graphics library, like SDL, but instead renders the screen in the terminal using mibu.

+### Why write a Chip8 emulator in Zig?

+I just wanted to try and test mibu, a library I wrote to interact with the terminal.

-> Tested with zig 0.14.0-dev.367+a57479afc
+> Tested with zig 0.13.0